 - Sometimes just making your new place feel a little homier is all the help you need to adjust to apartment living.
 For tips about decorating your apartment, see our findingDulcinea Home Decorating Web Guide.

 offers some ideas for turning an apartment into a comfortable living space, getting along with roommates and neighbors and even gardening in an apartment.
 Don't miss the safety section for tips about keeping yourself and your possessions protected.

 offers a few suggestions for holding a party in your apartment without upsetting your neighbors, and tips for handling a neighbor whose messy habits spill into apartment hallways.

 has an “Apartment Living” forum for residents of apartments, co-ops and condominiums who have questions or concerns about their living conditions.
-Register for a free membership
+Register for a free membership to post messages.

 suggests that it's important to adjust to apartment life as quickly as possible because renting might be more financially responsible than owning your own home.